ctron/simulating-iot/docs/10_start_openshift.md

 ## Install MiniShift

-MiniShift is a simple download which needs to be unzipped.
-This tutorial is using MiniShift 1.0.1.
-But you can also look up the most recent release here: https://github.com/minishift/minishift/releases
+MiniShift is a simple download which needs to be unzipped:

     wget https://github.com/minishift/minishift/releases/download/v1.0.1/minishift-1.0.1-linux-amd64.tgz
     tar xzf minishift-1.0.1-linux-amd64.tgz
     ./minishift start --metrics --memory 16384

+This tutorial is using MiniShift 1.0.1.
+But you can also look up the most recent release here: https://github.com/minishift/minishift/releases

-## Install Hawkular OpenShift Agent
+## Install the Hawkular OpenShift Agent

 For gathering custom metrics from the Kapua containers we will need to install the Hawkular OpenShift agent: